pukpukpuk/WaystoneMason/README.md

 What makes this project different from existing solutions?
 - Navmeshes are not singletons, allowing agents to have personal NavMeshes.
-- You can manually control how obstacle updates affect the NavMesh, which can be used, for example, to simulate agents’ memory.
+- You can manually control how obstacle updates affect the NavMesh, which can be used, for example, to simulate agents memory.

 ---